 Used Car: 2009 Land Rover Range Rover Review

-The 2009 Land Rover Range Rover has an abundance of style, an opulent interior and off-road capability rivaled by few others, though it carries a low reliability rating.
+The 2009 Land Rover Range Rover has an abundance of style, an opulent interior and off-road capability rivaled by few others, though it has a lower reliability rating than other SUVs.

 The 2009 Land Rover Range Rover is ranked: